-Private holiday rentals in Amsterdam
+Private holiday rentals

-Renting one’s home as a holiday let is only allowed if a set of guidelines applies.
-For example, only the principal occupier is permitted to rent out a property, and holiday rental must only happen occasionally – people can’t rent out their home on a permanent, commercial basis.
+In Amsterdam, only the principal occupier is permitted to rent out a property, and holiday rental must only happen occasionally – people can’t rent out their home on a permanent, commercial basis.
 The guidelines are in place to ensure that holiday rentals are conducted safely, honestly and without causing problems for neighbours and other residents.
 People renting out their home but failing to adhere to the regulations risk being fined, having to pay back outstanding tourist tax or even having to vacate their home.

 Regulations for private holiday lets

-Only the principal occupier is permitted to rent out the property
+- Only the principal occupier is permitted to rent out the property.

-Renting out your home a few times a year, for example while you’re on holiday yourself, is generally permitted, if all other guidelines are followed.
-The maximum of days for which a private holiday let is permitted is 30 per year.
+- Renting out your home a few times a year, for example while you’re on holiday yourself, is generally permitted, if all other guidelines are followed.
+The maximum of days for which a private holiday let is permitted is 30 days per year.
 If you rent out your property for more than 30 days per year, you are regarded as engaging in commercial activity, and commercial rental of your home is not permitted.
 Renting out part of your home for more than 30 days a year (thus letting it on a commercial basis) is only permitted if you are running a bed & breakfast.
 Click here for more information about the bed & breakfast industry.

-Like all accommodation providers in Amsterdam, you will be required to pay tourist tax on your income from holiday rental.
+- Like all accommodation providers in Amsterdam, you will be required to pay tourist tax on your income from holiday rental.

-No housing corporation rentals
+- No housing corporation rentals.

-To ensure the safety of your guests and neighbours, your property must comply with all applicable fire safety regulations.
+- To ensure the safety of your guests and neighbours, your property must comply with all applicable fire safety regulations.
 See here for more information by the fire brigade about taking fire safety precautions.

-You are not permitted to rent out your property to more than four guests at a time.
+- You are not permitted to rent out your property to more than four guests at a time.

-Guests staying in your property must not cause any form of nuisance to others living in the building or area.
+- Guests staying in your property must not cause any form of nuisance to others living in the building or area.
 As principal occupier, to a certain extent you are responsible for the behaviour of your guests.
 It is important to be selective in choosing who you allow to stay in your home.
 Setting rules for your guests in advance is advisable.
 Also inform the neighbours, so that they are fully aware of the situation.
 Remember to leave a contact telephone number so that you (or someone acting on your behalf) can take action where necessary.